 The university management boards of ICL and TUM have jointly selected the field of Mathematics of Information: Theory and Application as the topic for the second cohort in 2021.
 Prof. Johannes Zimmer and Dr. Martin Rasmussen, respectively, have been named as the two academic leads for this field.

 The call for applications has closed on April 5, 2021.
-Up to six projects will be selected in this round and the cohort will start in October 2021.
+Six projects were selected in this round and the cohort will start in October 2021.

 Key elements and criteria for the call are:

 - Joint applications from researchers at Imperial and TUM, focused on projects in the area of Mathematics of Information: Theory and Application;